erdemozd/RBFNN-Based_Control_UR3_Manipulator/README.md

 # RBFNN-Based_Control_UR3_Manipulator

 Implementation of Radial Basis Function Neural Network (RBFNN) based system identification and control strategies for the UR3 robotic manipulator.
 Includes model training, trajectory tracking, and adaptive control applications.

-Project is implemented using MATLAB and Simulink environment.
-Use version 2023b
+> **Note:** This project is developed using **MATLAB and Simulink (version 2023b)**.

-# Following Toolbox' must be installed in order to compile the project:
+---

+## 🧰 Required Toolboxes

+To run and compile the project successfully, ensure the following MATLAB toolboxes are installed:

--Robotic System Toolbox
+- Robotic System Toolbox
--Simscape Multibody
+- Simscape Multibody

-UR3 Manipulator used in the project is a mechanical model.
-In order to visualize the model, mechanic parts must be put in the "UR3 Manipulator" Simulink block.
-Part names are the same as the .stl files given in "Mechanic Part Models".
+---

+## 🦾 UR3 Manipulator Model

+The UR3 manipulator used in this project is a **mechanical model**.
+To visualize the robot in simulation:

+1. Navigate to the **"UR3 Manipulator"** Simulink block.
+2. Insert the mechanical parts into the block.
+3. Use the `.stl` files provided in the **`Mechanic Part Models`** folder.
+4. Each Simscape part name must match the corresponding `.stl` filename.

+---